trivedi-khushi/transcribe-ui-console/README.md

-# Transcribe UI Tool 🎧📝
+# Transcribe UI Console 🎧📝

 A clean and minimal **Next.js-based frontend** for uploading `.wav` audio files and displaying AI-generated transcriptions.
 Designed to be fast, extendable, and developer-friendly.